-Deep fried foods are delicious, but they can also be unhealthy and tedious to cook.
+Deep-fried foods are delicious but can also be unhealthy and tedious to cook.
 That’s why air fryers have been such a hit: the promise of crispiness and great taste, without greasiness.
 According to manufacturers, air fryers can reduce from 75% to 95% of fat when compared to deep frying.
-They’re also easier to use and, thanks to using little to no oil, they leave none of that fried food smell that usually lingers after deep frying.
+They’re also easier to use and, thanks to using little to no oil, they don't cause that fried food smell that usually lingers after deep frying.

 Air fryers are meant to cook quickly, conveniently and relatively unattended.
 Like microwaves or pressure cookers, they’re useful for people without much time or space, and can replace several appliances.
 You can toast bread in them, roast vegetables or cook frozen foods without the mess of frying oil, or the lack of crunchiness from a microwave.

 However, an air fryer can’t always deliver the same results you'd get from deep frying or baking.
 So some people — especially those who are passionate about cooking — may still prefer traditional, dedicated appliances and tools instead of clogging counter space with a jack-of-all-trades.